MAGALA-RICHARD/apsimNGpy/doc/api.rst

         Related API: :meth:`inspect_model_parameters`
         Others: :meth:`~apsimNGpy.core.apsim.ApsimModel.inspect_model`, :meth:`~apsimNGpy.core.apsim.ApsimModel.tree`

-   .. py:method:: apsimNGpy.core.senstivitymanager.SensitivityManager.edit_cultivar(self, *, CultivarName: 'str', commands: 'str', values: 'Any', **kwargs) (inherited)
+   .. py:method:: apsimNGpy.core.sensitivity_manager.SensitivityManager.edit_cultivar(self, *, CultivarName: 'str', commands: 'str', values: 'Any', **kwargs) (inherited)

    @deprecated
    Edits the parameters of a given cultivar. we don't need a simulation name for this unless if you are defining it in the